erjank/teaching/practices.md

     *   A certification or short course
     *   A full degree

-1. How frequently do you work with the tools that Data Carpentry and Software Carpentry teach, such as R, Python, MATLAB, Perl, SQL, Git, OpenRefine, and the Unix Shell?
+1. How frequently do you work with the tools that Software Carpentry teaches, such as R, Python, MATLAB, Perl, SQL, Git, and the Unix Shell?
     *   Every day
     *   A few times a week
     *   A few times a month
     *   A few times a year
     *   Never or almost never

-1. How often would you expect to teach on Software or Data Carpentry Workshops after this training?
+1. How often would you expect to teach a Software Carpentry workshop after this training?
     *   Not at all
     *   Once a year
     *   Several times a year